-As we’ve discussed in previous blogs, moving happens to practically all of us, and multiple times at that.
-Specifically, the average person in the United States alone moves over over 11 times in their lifetime!
+As we’ve discussed in previous blogs, moving happens to practically all of us, with some moving more often than others.
+Did you know that the average person in the United States alone moves over over 11 times in their lifetime?!
 Many of us might consider ourselves seasoned vets in the world of moving, but no matter how many times you have moved, you’ll know there’s truth to not having everything perfectly timed and completed.

 You might be lucky, and have a few months to prep and plan for an upcoming move.
 You might also find out that you got the job of your dreams, and have about two weeks to move across the country.
 The timing of when you find out about a move is as vast as it is varied, but ultimately, the initial steps you’ll need to take are relatively the same.